jarofghosts/wordcount-stream/README.md

 ## notes

-optionally accepts as a callback as the only argument. if provided, counts will not be streamed as received, but instead the total will be passed to the callback (in the same form as outlined above).
+optionally accepts a callback as the only argument. if provided, counts will not be streamed as received, but instead the total will be passed to the callback (in the same form as outlined above).

 ## license